romi/romi-robots-docs/docs/Farmers Dashboard/assembly.md

 Place the 5 washers on the screw.

 ![](/assets/images/farmersDashboard/assembly/hands/hands-11.jpg)
 Before this step you need to pressure fit the 608zz bearing in to the 3d printed pulley, it can be done easily on a bench press, be sure to slide it until the end.
-We recomend applying a couple of cyanoacrylate glue drops between the two pieces.
+We recommend applying a couple of cyanoacrylate glue drops between the two pieces.

 Insert the bearing and the printed pulley on the M8 screw and fix it with the nut, be sure to apply enough pressure.